Ginfone/mongoDiary/README.md

     ```
     db
     ```
-  * To display all Database
+  * To display all database
     ```
     show dbs
     ```